Cape Reinga Lighthouse(0)-Twilight Beach campground (12km)

 I had a different strategy.
 At a stop just before my final destination of Kaitaia, I got off and began hitching.
 The first ride brought me a few miles down the road to a small town, then another ride another few miles to the middle of nowhere where the lady had to turn off to her farm road.
 I waited for awhile there, worrying that I might be stuck.
 Finally I was able to hitch a ride all the way with a sweet British couple, Heather and Jacob.
 They had bought a caravan and were tiki-touring around the country, just as I had done 15 years ago.
 The drive up to Cape Reinga was beautify and we all had that “ahhh!” moment when we came over a rise and saw the ocean and dramatic bluffs.
 We laughed because earlier we had heard from a German guy that the Cape was “underwhelming”.
 Some people are just never happy.
 Arriving at the carpark, I saw Damian once again.
 We walked to the lighthouse and took the obligatory starting line pictures.
 Mind you, I have been here before so I already have some photos… from 14 years ago.
 My caravan friends

 Damian in his starting line photo.

-There are 7 other hikers at the campsite, mostly TA’ers.
-Everyone is so excited.
+I made it to the DOC (Dept of Conservation) campsite just before sunset and had enough time to capture some awesome photos.
+There were 7 other hikers at the campsite, mostly TA’ers.
+Everyone was so excited.
 Some were going for a swim when I arrived but I had to get down to the business of setting up camp and eating dinner.
 The mosquitoes were really bad here, almost Florida levels, so it wasn’t an evening for socializing much, unfortunately.
 There were 2 other solo girls from the states, Kess and Shannon, the latter of which has my exact same tent, even in camo color.
 So funny to come all this way and already find team Zpacks.
 I went to sleep around 10pm listening to the surf and trying to ignore the very bright full moon.